Unity Plugin (UP) & API

 - On Enabling – fires only once, immediately after you click the Run button

 Interactive Nodes fire after being clicked when the next Step begins.
 This may make it seem as if the Node didn’t receive the input or that there’s a delay.

 Interactive Nodes are only clickable during Interactive Play.
-During Quick Plays, they are treated as passive Nodes.
+During Batch Plays, they are treated as passive Nodes.

 🔧 Here are 3 examples of Trigger Modes, and their actions (or lack thereof).

 - In the Push example, the Blue, Orange, Green and Red Pools are set to push a Resource at any Step their Trigger Mode is met

 - In the Pull example, the 4 coloured Pools are set to pull a Resource at any Step their Trigger Mode is met.

 - The Triggered example showcases how another Node on the diagram can act as an activator.

 Note: In the example below, both the Source and the Pool are set to automatic.
 This will double the flow of Resources, as both Nodes will perform an action during a given Step.
 So instead of 1 Resource flowing from the Source to the Pool, as stated on the Resource Connection Label, 2 Resources will be transferred during one Step.